HI, I'M EDRIC. I AM AN ASPIRING NOVELIST, JOURNALIST AND LAWYER.

 Scholarship & Research

 Since my time at Howard University, I have been awarded more than fifteen competitive national and regional scholarships and fellowships in recognition of academic excellence, civic leadership, and first-generation college student advocacy.
-Currently, I am a James Patterson Creative Writer, Jackie Robinson Foundation IMPACT Scholar and Howard University Capstone Scholar.
-I aim to pursue both my master's and juris doctorate degrees and ultimately working as an investigative journalist for The Times or within the walls of the White House and then pursuing a P.h.D. in English to give back to my community as an educator.
+I have previously worked as a public policy fellow affiliated with Brown University and keynote speaker with The Scholarship Academy.
+Currently, I have research interest in legal jurisprudence, policing practices and law enforcement accountability.
+I aim to pursue both my juris doctorate and doctorate of philosophy degrees and ultimately working as an investigative journalist for The Times or within the walls of the White House and then giving back to my community as an educator.

 "Edric is without a doubt one of the most talented candidates I’ve ever hired...
 His drive to excel academically, coupled with his natural leadership and team-building skills, make him well-suited for his expressed aspiration of becoming an attorney and pursuing a career in public policy."